-When websites and pundits are all of a view that DIY (do-it-yourself) is way ahead, I am totally against it.
-In my experience, attained in one and a half decades of managing personal finances for all kind of investors – I again proclaim.
+When websites and pundits are all of a view that do it yourself investing is way ahead, I am totally against it.
+In my experience, attained in one and a half decades of managing personal finances for all kinds of investors – I again proclaim.

 “DIY is not for managing finances and investments…

 In the age of the Internet and overload of information, we want to do everything ourselves – make our own furniture, learn guitar, medicate a pet or create a masterpiece.
 Do It Yourself or DIY Investments is the flavor of the world & India is not behind.
 Few people have already started or are thinking of following DIY investing.
 They feel they can manage their DIY investments by reading pages on financial websites or blogs and reach their financial goals.
 There are other reasons in favor too.
 Some people do not want to share their financial position with strangers.
 Some do not like to take the advice of others, as they think they cannot go wrong.
 Some think, they want to keep it simple and manage with a few investment products and do not want to get into a long-term agreement with professional advisors.

 Check this list – why people avoid financial planning?